- Antique Diamonds

 The Transition Cut also called the “American cut,” is a short-lived bridge between the Old European Cut and the Modern Brilliant.
 The experimental cut hosted a mix of modern and antique features in the same stone.
 The cut was invented in the 1870s by a Boston cutter and possibly a Red Sox fan.
 His name was Henry Morse, not to be confused with Samuel Morse, the inventor of the Morse code systems.
 Henry told everyone that a diamond’s beauty is more valuable than the rough yield.
 His goal was to find the most flattering proportions that return maximum light from inside a diamond.
 The diamantaires before him always strived to waste as little rough as possible during cutting.
 Henry, however, decided to go against the grain and waste as much rough as necessary to achieve the most sparkle.

-The French cut diamonds originated in the 14th century, and their name reflects the fact that they first became popular in France.
-They are evolved from the old Table cut.
+The French cut diamonds originated in the 14th century, named so because of their popularity in France.
+They evolved from the old Table cut.
 The Scissors cut is a variety of French cut with a slightly more elaborate faceting.

 A French cut has a small table created by slicing one end of a well-formed octahedral crystal, and its edges have smaller facets added for extra brilliance.

 Another factor limiting the broad adoption of French cuts is their lack of uniformity.
-A wide variety of faceting styles and proportions prevents mixing various outputs in the same layout.
-The French cuts are mainly used as accents in groups called layouts and not individually.
+The French cuts are mainly used as accents in groups called layouts, not individually, but the lack of uniform proportions prevents using them in calibrated layouts.

 Antique-style French cut diamonds are produced using a well-formed octahedron rough.
-The modern French cuts are often produced by recutting baguettes and princess cuts and thus have a low crown and a large table.
+Modern French cuts are often produced by recutting baguettes and princess cuts, which have a low crown and a large table.

 The French Cuts were extremely popular at the beginning of the 20th century during the Art Deco era featured prominently in the works of the top jewelers at the time.
 The Art Deco movement, with its emphasis on the pure geometrical forms, provided fertile ground for the wide use of French cuts in jewelry designs.

+The Rose Cut is one of the oldest diamond cuts.
+It became widespread in the 1500s and remained popular until the early 1900s, when more complicated and precise cuts were developed.
 Picture a flat round diamond with a bulging pavilion and a giant table.
-Flip it upside down, and you’ve got yourself a Rose Cut diamond.
-It’s an equivalent of a cabochon in diamonds.
+Flip it upside down, and you’ve got a rose-cut diamond.
+It’s equivalent to a cabochon in diamonds.

 Rose Cuts come in many shapes, although the majority are round.

-Rose Cut diamonds are timeless – it’s a pretty cut that gives any jewel a unique vintage feel.
-They can be used in any piece of jewelry and are exceptionally graceful in earrings, pendants, and necklaces.
+Variations include the Briolette, a hexagonal Antwerp Rose, and a Double Dutch Rose, which resembles two Rose cuts united back-to-back.
+A Rose with a large table is called a portrait diamond.
+Rose-cut diamonds are timeless.
+They are a pretty cut that gives any jewel a unique vintage feel.
+Rose-cut diamonds can be used in any piece of jewelry and are exceptionally graceful in earrings, pendants, and necklaces.

-The Rose Cut enjoyed a resurgence in popularity when Jennifer Anniston was proposed to with an 8-carat Rose Cut solitaire which sparked a short-lived renaissance.
+The Rose Cut enjoyed a resurgence in popularity when Jennifer Anniston received a proposal with an eight-carat rose-cut solitaire, which sparked a short-lived renaissance.
 It’s still trendy and widely used in inexpensive fashion jewelry.

 They are easy to tell apart – the Modern Single Cuts do not have open culets.

 Antique diamonds were cut by hand under dim light, so they were malformed, ill-proportioned stones with uneven facets and poor symmetry.
 Some think this was the secret of their charm, but others disagree.
-Today, Antique Single Cuts are found filling up tight spots in vintage jewelry.
+Antique Single cuts are mostly used to fill up tight spots in vintage jewelry.

 Modern Single Cuts are fashioned using high-precision technology.
 They have perfect symmetry and command a premium price.